The best credit cards for United flyers in 2020

 With the United Explorer Card, you'll earn 2 miles for every dollar you spend on all United purchases, as well as restaurant and hotel purchases.
 The card also comes with a statement credit worth up to $100 on the application fee for either Global Entry or TSA PreCheck.
 Although this is becoming a more common benefit on many credit cards these days, it's still typically found on cards that come with high annual fees, not one that costs less than $100 per year.

-The United Explorer is currently offering a limited-time sign-up bonus where you can earn 60,000 bonus miles after you spend $3,000 on purchases in the first three months from account opening.
-Based on the point valuations of CNN Underscored's partner The Points Guy, United miles are worth 1.3 cents apiece, which makes this bonus worth $780.
+The United Explorer is currently offering a sign-up bonus of 40,000 bonus miles after you spend $2,000 on purchases in the first three months from account opening.
+Based on the point valuations of CNN Underscored's partner The Points Guy, United miles are worth 1.3 cents apiece, which makes this bonus worth $520.

-This is also the only United credit card that waives its annual fee for the first year.
-That makes it the perfect choice to make sure a United credit card is right for you without paying for it right away.
+This is also one of only two United credit cards that currently waive their annual fees for the first year, which means you can make sure a United credit card is right for you without paying for it right away.

-Best for United lounge access: United Club Card
+Best for United lounge access: United Club Infinite Card

-If you're a frequent United flyer, the United Club Card offers a better travel experience.
+If you're normally a frequent United flyer, the United Club Infinite Card offers a better travel experience.
 One of the best benefits of the card is its included United Club lounge membership.
 For those who find themselves in airports often, lounge access gives you a place to relax, eat and drink before your flight.

-This does come at a high price as the annual fee on this card will cost you $450.
-But, if you travel on United enough, you'll absolutely find that high cost to be worth it, especially since you can bring another adult and dependent children under 21 into the lounge with you, or up to two guests, for no additional fee.
-Bring your co-workers into the United Club with you during business travel, or your family during personal travel.
+Even better, the United Club Infinite Card currently comes with a $0 introductory annual fee for the first year.
+Since this card normally costs $525 per year, this is a huge savings, especially since you can bring another adult and dependent children under 21 into the lounge with you, or up to two guests, for no additional fee.
+That means you can bring your co-workers into the United Club with you during business travel, or your family during personal travel.

 Just remember that with this United lounge membership, you'll only be able to enter a United Club if you're holding a same-day boarding pass on United or a partner airline — you can't be flying a different airline.
 If you'd prefer lounge access privileges with more flexibility, then you might find the Priority Pass Select membership that comes with the Chase Sapphire Reserve or The Platinum Card® from American Express is a better option.

-You'll also be able to check both your first and second bag for free with the United Club Card, unlike the United Explorer card which is capped at one checked bag.
+You'll also be able to check both your first and second bag for free with the United Club Infinite Card, unlike the United Explorer card which is capped at one checked bag.
 This is extended to both the cardholder and another person on the same reservation, although it's limited to just United-operated flights.

-You'll also get Premier Access travel services with the United Club Card.
+You'll also get Premier Access travel services with the United Club Infinite Card.
 That gives you access to designated airport check-in lines, exclusive security lines (where available), priority boarding and priority baggage handling after your flight deplanes.
 Best of all, if someone is traveling with you on the same reservation, they'll also receive complimentary Premier Access.

 In addition to the better perks on this card, you'll also earn more miles on your everyday purchases.
-You'll earn the same 2 miles per dollar on United purchases, but on all other purchases, you'll earn 1.5 United miles per dollar spent.
-If you have high expenses, this 50% increase over the standard 1 mile per dollar can really make a difference in your account balance.
+You'll earn a higher 4 miles per dollar on United purchases, plus 2 miles per dollar on all other travel and dining and 1 mile per dollar on everything else you purchase.
+And from now through June 30, you'll also earn 5 miles per dollar on all your grocery purchases with the United Club Infinite Card.

-Finally, although it has a higher annual fee, the United Club Card is currently also offering a higher sign-up bonus.
-For a limited time, you'll earn 75,000 bonus miles after you spend $3,000 on purchases in the first three months of account opening.
-Based on The Points Guy's point valuations, that bonus is worth $975 towards travel — a $195 increase over the bonus on the personal Explorer card.

 Best for occasional United business flyers: United Business Card

-The United Business Card is a brand new credit card, and it's one you won't want to miss out on right now if you have a business.
-For starters, it's offering the highest sign-up offer of any of the cards on our list.
-For a limited time, you can earn 100,000 bonus miles after you spend $10,000 on purchases within your first three months of being a cardholder.
-Based on The Points Guy's 1.3 cents per mile valuation, this makes the sign-up offer worth a solid $1,300.
-But this offer is only valid through April 2, 2020.
+The United Business Card is also a relatively new credit card, and it's one you won't want to miss out on if you have a business.
+For starters, it's currently offering 60,000 bonus miles after you spend $3,000 on purchases within your first three months of being a cardholder.
+Based on The Points Guy's 1.3 cents per mile valuation, this makes the sign-up offer worth a solid $780.

+Related: Earn up to 60,000 bonus miles with United Airlines credit cards.

 On the earning side, you'll receive 2 miles per dollar spent on United purchases, local transit and commuting, at restaurants, gas stations and office supply stores.
 You'll also earn 1 mile per dollar on all other purchases.